 Complaints provide our Service with opportunities for learning and improvement.
 We encourage regular and ongoing feedback from staff, children and families and the community.

 Our Service is committed to resolving complaints through prompt investigation, open communication, and transparent processes.

-To ensure complaints and grievances are handled appropriately, the Nominated Supervisor will:
+To ensure complaints and grievances are handled appropriately, the Approved Provider/Nominated Supervisor will:

-- Evaluate each individual complaint and grievance as recorded in the Complaints and Grievance Management Register to assess that a satisfactory resolution that has been achieved. - Review complaints and grievances as recorded in the Complaints and Grievance Management Register to ensure a pattern of similar grievances is not occurring. - Review the Dealing with Complaints Policy (Families) and other related policies annually - Review the effectiveness of the service policy and procedures to ensure all complaints and grievances have been handled fairly and professionally. - Consider feedback from staff, educators and families regarding the policy and procedure.
+- Evaluate each individual complaint and grievance as recorded in the Complaints and Grievance Management Register to assess that a satisfactory resolution that has been achieved - Review complaints and grievances as recorded in the Complaints and Grievance Management Register to ensure a pattern of similar grievances is not occurring - Review the effectiveness of the Service policy and procedures to ensure all complaints and grievances have been handled fairly and professionally - Consider feedback from staff, educators and families regarding the policy and procedure.